 Dear Wheaton students, faculty and staff:

-This email contains important information regarding the procedure for returning to campus after traveling during spring break, personal travel or college-sponsored travel.
+I’m writing with an important COVID-19 update and altered procedure for anyone returning to campus after spring break.
 Please read this information carefully.

 Social distancing means:

-- Avoiding locations where large groups of people congregate, such as: public transportation, shopping centers, movie theaters, restaurants, supermarkets, stadiums, workplaces, schools and classroom settings.
+Avoiding locations where large groups of people congregate (more than 10 people), such as: public transportation, shopping centers, movie theaters, restaurants, supermarkets, stadiums, workplaces, schools and classroom settings.
 Again, we include campus in this category.

-We will continue to remain in contact with you and your families as updated information becomes available and we thank you in advance for your cooperation as we strive to keep our campus community safe and healthy in these unprecedented times.
+In the face of ever-changing information about the coronavirus, college officials will continue to closely monitor ongoing developments and guidance offered by the Centers for Disease Control and Prevention (CDC).
+Please check Wheaton’s COVID-19 website for the latest information.
+Thank you in advance for your cooperation as we strive to keep our campus community safe and healthy in these unprecedented times.

 For students, please contact Cynthia Maricle, Associate Director of Student Health Services at maricle_cynthia@